Top 10 Richest Lacrosse Players

 Why do professional lacrosse players make less than most other professional sports?

 The main reason that professional lacrosse players make significantly less money each year than other professional athletes is because lacrosse as a profession is still a niche market.
-That being said, there is a much smaller audience of people willing to pay to see games.
+There is a much smaller audience of people willing to pay to see lacrosse games compared to sports like football or basketball.
 There are also far fewer large brands interested in endorsing these players and the teams they play for.
-Without a large audience to watch, the sport can't sign any significant television deals, and therefore, the market remains small.
+Without a large audience to watch, the sport can’t sign any significant television deals, and therefore, the market remains small.

 Can professional lacrosse players make money in ways other than just playing lacrosse?